 - Baseball has been working on ways to decrease the length of a game.
 Ballgames have slowly crept up in length until it exceeded the three-hour mark.
 While fans like me love long games (extra inning for me means free baseball), most do not.
 Many take their youngsters to the game and three hours in a hard plastic seat for an 8-year-old is an eternity.
 The pace of play rules implemented by the MLB has helped some.
 Batters must now keep one foot in the batter's box (instead of spending 90 seconds adjusting their cup and batting gloves), have a clock to keep the time between innings reasonable, and have the instantaneous intentional walk that shaves a minute or two off of each game, and limiting manager/catcher trips to the mound.
 Baseball needs to do better, setting a goal of two hours and thirty minutes for an average game.
 A pitch clock would be helpful, as would demanding that relief pitchers be ready to pitch as soon as they exit the bullpen and do away with the on-mound warm-up tosses during pitching changes (injury-related changes exempt).

 - Many parking lots for MLB stadiums are run by a company other than the team or stadium owner.
 Those entities are out to make money, and lots of it in a short period of time.
 Nothing is more disheartening for a hard-working parent to rack his brain figuring out if he can afford to take his family to the ballpark, and when he finally scrapes enough together, gets hit with a $15 parking fee (or more for many parks).
-It is the equivalent to charging shoppers to park at the mall.
+It is the equivalent of charging shoppers to park at the mall.